exakat/exakat-docs/Reference/Rules/Security/CantDisableFunction.rst

   This is the list of potentially dangerous PHP functions being used in the code, such as `exec() <https://www.php.net/exec>`_ or `fsockopen() <https://www.php.net/fsockopen>`_.

 eval() is not reported here, as it is not a PHP function, but a language construct : it can't be disabled.
+This analysis is the base for suggesting values for the ``disable_functions`` directive.

 .. code-block:: php